Find The Top Things To Do And Places To Visit In Trentino-Alto Adige

 Even though ubiquitous and offering a huge range of things to do, skiing, cycling, and walking in the Dolomites are not the only things to do in Trentino Alto Adige.
 We have spent three weeks in this beautiful region in northern Italy and explored it pretty thoroughly.
 Apart from the gorgeous Dolomites, we explored also many Trentino cities.
 Find out here how to make the most of your Trentino trip.

-Among the best places to visit in Trentino, in fact, are not only the beautiful towns in the Dolomites.
+One of the favorite regions of several hiking tours to Italy, among the best places to visit in Trentino are not only the beautiful towns in the Dolomites.
 Some of the things we enjoyed the most were visiting cities like Trento, Bolzano, Merano, and Levico, as well as famous tourist resorts such as Riva del Garda.
 Find here some of the best cities in Trentino Alto Adige and what to do in each of them when planning your trip to Italy.[toc]

 1. Visit Trento, the capital of Trentino Alto Adige